Turn On Your Surface for the First Time

 Press and release the power button on your Surface’s top-right edge.

 Two or three seconds after you press and release the button, the word Surface appears in white letters on a black screen as your tablet churns its way to life.
-After a minute or two, it leaves you staring silently at the opening screen called Your Display Language.
+After a minute or two, it leaves you staring silently at the opening screen called Region and Language.

-As soon as you tap one of the listed languages, the Next button’s wording changes to that language, giving you a visual warning that you’re switching away from the tablet’s startup language, English.
+As soon as you tap one of the listed languages, the Next button’s wording changes to that language, letting you follow the menu choices in your native tongue.

-The screen goes blank when it’s left untouched for more than one minute.
+If you ponder a menu option for more than two minutes, the screen goes blank to preserve battery life.
 To revive it, touch the Windows key centered beneath your screen.
 (Or, if you have a keyboard cover attached, tap any key.)

-When the License Terms page appears, read the License Terms agreement, tap the I Accept the License Terms for Using Windows box, and tap the Accept button.
+When the License Terms page appears, read the License Terms agreement and tap the I Accept button.

 Pull up a chair and relax.
-The Surface RT agreement is almost 6,000 words long.
-(The Privacy agreement, available a few screens down the road, is more than 20,000 words.)
+The Surface agreement is about 6,000 words long.

 When the Personalize screen appears, choose your Start screen’s background color, type a name for your Surface into the PC Name box, and tap Next.